Samsung/ONE/compiler/circle-partitioner/README.md

 Outputs are (1) one or more partitioned circle models and (2) connection file that gives how the partitioned models should be connected to act like the source `input` model.

-Why does input files be placed in `work` folder too?
+Why does input files be placed in `work` path too?
 - this is still work in progress condition
 - use cases are still ambigious
 - original `input` model file can be used by the backend, so `.conn` file links it as `source`